Looking for a career that could take you anywhere in the world? Explore your global options at IU!

 Research Methods and Statistical Modeling(SPEA-V370)

-Pursue a degree in Near Eastern languages and cultures and you’ll be studying in one of the country’s oldest departments concentrating on the Near and Middle East.
+Pursue a degree in Middle Eastern languages and cultures and you’ll be studying in one of the country’s oldest departments concentrating on the Near and Middle East.
 You’ll be able to immerse yourself in Arabic literature, classical and modern Islam, the history and politics of the Middle East, and Jewish and Israeli culture and literature.
 You’ll be prepared for a job in fields ranging from governmental and non-governmental agencies to academics to business.
 In addition, you’ll be able to take courses in languages such as Arabic, Hebrew, Persian, and ancient Egyptian.

-As a major in Near Eastern languages and cultures, you can opt for either a language track with three years of Arabic, Hebrew, or Persian; or a culture track with two years of languages, plus courses such as:
+As a major in Middle Eastern languages and cultures, you can opt for either a language track with three years of Arabic, Hebrew, or Persian; or a culture track with two years of languages, plus courses such as:

-Foreign Policy and the Muslim World(NELC-N 122)
+Foreign Policy and the Muslim World(MELC-M 239)

-Koranic Studies(NELC-N 370)
+Koranic Studies(MELC-M 370)

-Consider a co-major in India studies through the Hamilton Lugar School of Global and International Studies.
+Consider a co-major in India Studies through the Hamilton Lugar School of Global and International Studies.

 If you are pursuing a major in HLS, you may also be interested in a co-major in India studies that focuses on a variety of areas on the India subcontinent, including Bengal and the Tibetan plateau.
 Within the program, you can also select from a range of languages including Hindi, Urdu, Bengali, and Sanskrit.